-This seminar, convening for the first time in AY 2020-2021 provides a forum for scholarship-in-progress in the area of German Studies, broadly defined.
+This seminar, which convened for the first time in AY 2020-2021, provides a forum for scholarship-in-progress in the area of German Studies, broadly defined.
 We welcome work on modern and pre-modern topics from all disciplinary perspectives, including but not limited to Literature, History, Art History, Philosophy, Music, and the Social Sciences.
 The seminar is particularly interested in papers that cross disciplinary boundaries, and that reconceptualize the materials and conventions of German Studies as a field, including beyond the frames of the German language and nation state.

 The Newberry is unable to provide funds for travel and lodging for presenters and respondents, but can assist in locating discounted accommodations.
 If you have questions, please contact the seminar organizers: Alice Goff (University of Chicago), Imke Meyer (University of Illinois Chicago), Sophie Salvo (University of Chicago), Anna Souchuk (DePaul University), Lauren Stokes (Northwestern University).

 The seminar is generously sponsored by the History Department at the University of Chicago, Germanic Studies at the University of Illinois at Chicago, Germanic Studies at the University of Chicago, The Department of Modern Languages at DePaul University, and the Department of History at Northwestern University.

 This seminar is free and open to faculty members, independent scholars, graduate students, and interested members of the public.
 Each session features a work in-progress paper that will be pre-circulated.
 Meetings will take place on select Fridays from 3 – 4:30 pm, and will be a mix of in-person events and online events via Zoom.
 Participants must register for each event individually.
 See event pages below for registration details.